nasa/content-guide/_pages/our-style/specific-words-and-phrases.md

 - **open source**, **open source software**
 - **percent** is preferred more than the “%” symbol.
 For example, _10 percent of respondents_
 - **p.m.**
-- **Scrum** should be used to refer to the set of practices for the agile method.
-We don't use that term for the daily meetings and instead use _daily standup_.
 - **startup**
 -  States:
     -   Spell out names.
 For example, _Mississippi_.
     -   Used alone, “state” should be lowercase.
 For example, _All 50 states responded._
     -   When used with a city, spell out the name of the state.
 - **tech** is an acceptable shortening of _technology_.
 In formal situations, use the full word.